 The Pine walk is around 2km/1.25miles long and is definitely worth wandering over.
 It offers great views of the bay and as the beach for the most part is narrow even disappearing in places the water laps against the side of the promenade which is a novelty.

 This promenade has various cafes and restaurants scattered along its length offering great views of the bay and mountains.
 From this promenade at the marina end, tourists can connect to the main square in the town, Plaza Miguel Capllonch.
 This Square is where the market takes place on Wednesday mornings in front of the church and there are further cafes and restaurants here.

 The other beach area running south from the Marina is generally known as Pollenca’s main beach.
-It is a lot deeper with plenty of sand and sunbeds including beach facilities and it was also awarded a blue flag in 2015.
+It is a lot deeper with plenty of sand and sunbeds including beach facilities and it has been awarded a blue flag for several years in a row.

 The resort is well suited for tranquil families and those seeking a quiet relaxing break.
 For greater family entertainment there is Alcudia resort, less than 10 minutes away with its water park and many attractions.

 For those who want to see Mallorca from a different perspective then Kayaking will be fun.
 Kayaking is well suited to Port de Pollenca due to the calm sea.
 It’s possible to hire a kayak on the main beach in Port de Pollenca south of the marina, usually the kayaks are laid out on the beach or in front of the club house.

 The market in Port de Pollensa is held every Wednesday morning in the main square in the town, Plaza Miguel Capllonch, next to the Virgen del Carmen church.
 The market sells typical Mallorcan produce and starts at 9am and runs approximately until 1:30pm.